Simpatico (The Charlatans album): Composition and lyrics

-Musically, Simpatico is a dub reggae and rock album that places emphasis on its grooves, replicating disco and reggae rhythms, earning a comparison to Emotional Rescue (1980) by the Rolling Stones, as well as to the work of the Dead 60s, Hard-Fi and UB40.
-Blunt said they were listening to Studio One and LCD Soundsystem while Burgess mentioned Ken Boothe and Gregory Isaacs.
+Musically, Simpatico is a dub reggae and rock album that places emphasis on its grooves, replicating disco and reggae rhythms, earning a comparison to Emotional Rescue (1980) by the Rolling Stones, as well as to the work of the Dead 60s, Hard-Fi, and UB40.
+Blunt said they were listening to Studio One and LCD Soundsystem, while Burgess mentioned Ken Boothe and Gregory Isaacs.
 When an interviewer asked about a comparison with the Clash, Blunt attributed it to Burgess' love of the band.
-AllMusic reviewer Stephen Thomas Erlewine found that the "relaxed, natural rhythmic interplay" throughout the album makes it work as a "party record, or stylish background music".
+AllMusic reviewer Stephen Thomas Erlewine found that the "relaxed, natural rhythmic interplay" throughout the album makes it work as a "party record, or stylish background music."
 Cokemachineglow writer David M. Goldstein said that its "dub-influenced riddims aren't such a significant departure from the baggy dance-pop that the Charlies originally made their name on".
 Discussing the album's title, Simpatico, Blunt said that partway through recording, Burgess wrote the word on their planning board.
-Blunt looked up the word, to discover it has its origins in Italian and Spanish, roughly translating to "with the same interest".
-Burgess said he came across the word while reading a book in which Keith Richards describes the relationship of his band the Rolling Stones with their producer Jimmy Miller.
+Blunt looked up the word to discover it has its origins in Italian and Spanish, roughly translating to "with the same interests".
+Burgess said he came across the word while reading a book in which Keith Richards describes the relationship of his band, the Rolling Stones, with their producer, Jimmy Miller.

-Burgess said he re-wrote the words to the opening track, "Blackened Blue Eyes", shortly after it was picked to be released as a single as he thought the original lyrics were not as good he hoped they could be.
-He went on to say it had a "dark theme and was largely influenced by a couple of my friends" that were living in Los Angeles, California.
+Burgess said he rewrote the words to the opening track, "Blackened Blue Eyes", shortly after it was picked to be released as a single, as he thought the original lyrics were not as good as he hoped they could be.
+He went on to say it had a "dark theme and was largely influenced by a couple of my friends" who were living in Los Angeles, California.
 Goldstein said it started with a "sinister piano riff exploding into seedy wah-wah guitar stabs and a driving back beat".
 The track evolved out of separate piano and bass parts that Rogers and Blunt, respectively, had written; the former came up with the title phrase, which Burgess wrote his lyrics around.
 It is an outlier to the album's reggae sound, coming closer to the groove-enhanced nature of their seventh studio album, Wonderland (2001).
 The art punk track "NYC (There's No Need to Stop)" recalled LCD Soundsystem and "Undercover of the Night" (1983) by the Rolling Stones, though Burgess said it hinted towards "This Is Radio Clash" (1981) by the Clash.
-Burgess and Collins wrote this with Kenn Richards, who Burgess dubbed "New York Kenn", in a hotel room that they did not wish to leave.
+Burgess and Collins wrote this with Kenn Richards, whom Burgess dubbed "New York Kenn", in a hotel room that they did not wish to leave.
 As Richards laughed at every word that Burgess said, he took this as encouragement to keep going with it.